 On the day Emmanuel Wesleyan Church publicly shared its new vision, opportunities for multiethnic ministry began to pour in.

-We are committed to intentionally living out the value of multiethnic diversity.
-This is who we are and who we are becoming, rising up to who God has called us to be as Wesleyans.
+We are committed to intentionally living out the value of diversity.
+This is who we are, rising up to who God has called us to be as Wesleyans.

 The percentage of Wesleyan churches that are minority or multiethnic has grown from 6.7% in 1994 to 20%.